tv2regionerne/statamic-video/README.md

-# Statamic Subtitles
+# Statamic Video

-> Statamic Subtitles is a Statamic addon that does something pretty neat.
+> Statamic Video is a Statamic addon that does something pretty neat.

 ## Features